mssalvatore/recipes/recipes/salsa-rodasa.md

 2. Make a garlic paste add it to the mixture.

-3. Add the lime juice.
-NOTE: This is optional, I'm not yet sold that this makes a noticeable difference.
+3. Add the lime juice (optional).

-4. Mix together and let sit in the fridge until flavors blend.
+4. Mix together and let sit in the fridge until the flavors blend.